ImperialCollegeLondon/shell-novice-zoom/index.md

 and computing resources (including "high-performance computing" supercomputers).
 These lessons will start you on a path towards using these resources effectively.

+This lesson is a reformat of the standard Unix Shell lesson designed to facilitate remote delivery via Zoom.
+All episodes, except the first and last, start with a pre-recorded video of the material.
+Some episodes have been split into more than one part to give a chance to work on exercises.

 > ## Prerequisites
 >
 > This lesson guides you through the basics of file systems and the